 The National Institute for Sports consists of the Sports Education and Research Centre which is located in Lagos.
 It is dedicated to the training of the needed manpower for effective functioning of sports as an Institution.

-In line with the above functionsand in compliance with Expert Assessors recommendations, the following regular courses are run by the Institute, namely;
+In line with the Institute’s mandate the following regular courses are run by the Institute:

 The Athlete Development Centre located in Abuja which was conceptualized in 2002, for talent identification and development to ensure seamless flow of talents in National Teams was commissioned April, 2007.